tohagan/runtime-type-validation/README.md

 ## Motivation

+For JavaScript projects:

+TypeScript provides excellent compile

-Let's say we're creating a web app for our pet sitting business, and we've picked TypeScript as one of our core technologies.
+Let's say we're creating a web app for our pet sitting business, and we've picked TypeScript or as one of our core technologies.
 This is a great choice because the extra stability and type safety that TypeScript provides is really going to help us market our business.